 Producer Val Lewton worked at RKO Radio Pictures during the 1940s where he became one of the most important names in the horror genre.
 Lewton initiated an entirely new approach to horror with Cat People (1942), one where audiences were left deliberately uncertain as to whether what was transpiring was real or in the minds of the superstitious.
 Lewton had considerable success with this approach in ensuing films such as I Walked with a Zombie (1943), The Ghost Ship (1943), The Leopard Man (1943), The Seventh Victim (1943), The Curse of the Cat People (1944), Isle of the Dead (1945) and Bedlam (1946).
 The Body Snatcher was the second to last horror effort Val Lewton would make in his brief tenure at RKO.

 The Body Snatcher is also notable as being the first solo directorial effort of Robert Wise who would go onto such celebrated successes as West Wide Story (1961) and The Sound of Music (1965) and noted genre efforts such as The Day the Earth Stood Still (1951), The Haunting (1963), The Andromeda Strain (1971), Audrey Rose (1977) and Star Trek – The Motion Picture (1979).
-Robert Wise had previously worked as editor for Orson Welles on Citizen Kane (1941) and The Magnificent Ambersons (1942), before debuting for Val Lewton as co-director of The Curse of the Cat People.
+Robert Wise had previously worked as editor for Orson Welles on Citizen Kane (1941) and The Magnificent Ambersons (1942), before debuting for Val Lewton as co-director of The Curse of the Cat People, followed by Mademoiselle Fifi (1944) and The Body Snatcher.

+Lewton was opposed to the idea of casting Boris Karloff because of his association with monster roles but worked with this to allow him to do something different.
 The Body Snatcher contains one of Boris Karloff’s finest performances.
 The character is one of sharp ambiguity – on one hand kind to children and full of overly exaggerated genteel but capable of turning cold at a moment’s notice and delivering wonderfully implied threats.
-Even Bela Lugosi manages to give a good performance, disguising his hammy propensities in a brief role as a genuinely thick character.
+Lewton was also opposed to casting Bela Lugosi to capitalise and his presence was more an afterthought.
+Nevertheless, Lugosi manages to give a good performance, disguising his hammy propensities in a brief role as a genuinely thick character.
 Not too much attention is paid to obtaining authentic Scottish accents, but this does not matter too much in this otherwise fine film.